 - Ingredients: As mentioned above, be sure to read the ingredients so you know what’s in the baby wipes.

-- Sustainability: Pick a wipe that’s made from 100% plant-based fibers.
-Plant-based plastic-free wipes like Nice ‘N CLEAN® Wipes are better for the environment because they’re made from a renewable resource.
-Avoid wipes that contain plastic.
+- Sustainability: Pick a wipe that’s made from plant-based fibers.
+Sustainable plastic-free wipes like Nice 'N CLEAN® Wipes are better for the environment because they’re made from a renewable resource.
+Avoid baby wipes that contain plastic.

 Where to Buy Baby Wipes